 Now, it was time to put my action plan to the test.
-I got out all my heavy duty 12 gauge extension cords, electrical strips, Coleman battery lanterns, etc. I fired up the Coleman 5,000 watt generator on the first pull and plugged everything in: the refrigerator, the chest freezer, the TV and satellite box.
+I got out all my heavy-duty 12 gauge extension cords, electrical strips, Coleman battery lanterns, etc. I fired up the Coleman 5,000 watt generator on the first pull and plugged everything in: the refrigerator, the chest freezer, the TV, and the satellite box.

 Nine days without power

-Day One: I had a long list of thing to do.
-I needed to call in to work and take a couple of days off, call the insurance company, clean up all the mess, cover the holes on the roof until I could get a roofer out, etc. It was awfully hot outside for 7:00 a.m. and the highs for the day were forecasted to be in the high 90s and lower 100’s.
+Day One: I had a long list of things to do.
+I needed to call into work and take a couple of days off, call the insurance company, clean up all the mess, cover the holes on the roof until I could get a roofer out, etc. It was awfully hot outside for 7:00 a.m. and the highs for the day were forecasted to be in the high 90s and lower 100’s.

 It wasn’t long before I had to make a decision.
 It was 98 degrees outside and 82 degrees inside and climbing.
 To make a long and miserable story short, I decided to keep the house closed up.
 At its peak the house would only get to 89 degrees inside max, and a couple of degrees cooler in the basement.
 The heat generated from the refrigerator, freezer, coffee pot, and TV, I’m sure contributed to a lot of the heat.
 Even with a couple of fans blasting away directly at us, it was miserable trying to get any sleep until it was just about time to get up and the temperature in the house hit its low.